nature, memory, humans, responsibility

 "When thinking about what those forests were exposed to and what then remained in the “memory” of their thick bark, mighty branches, and the dense network of roots invisible from the ground, I cannot but get back to the endless debate on the definition of memory.
 In which way does it work?
 Who (or what) possesses the ability of forming and storing recollections?
 If nature can remember, what is it that we, humans, can learn from and about it?"

-But back in 2022, as I came to Berlin as an ICORN Fellow, it certainly did not start with such broad ambitions.
-The project was conceived in January that year after I visited the memorial in Dachau, Germany, and saw the poplars that were growing there, almost unchanged, since the Nazi times, unlike many other structures demolished after 1945 and then rebuilt - already as a part of the newly made memory site.
-The inner urge to reflect, contact and interact with the nature of the places of traumatic past brought me to eventually visit 19 of them (in Germany, Austria, Poland, Italy, Lithuania, the Netherlands and Montenegro), collecting information about these countries memorial politics, interviewing activists and - the visual part of the project - taking Instax photos of various natural elements I discovered there: stones, trees trunks, bark, branches, grass, earth, etc.
+But back in 2022, as I came to Berlin as an ICORN Fellow, it certainly did not start with such long-lasting ambitions.
+The intial idea of the project was conceived in January 2023 during a rather unplanning visit to the memorial in Dachau, Germany - the place that deeply touched me in every possible sense.
+But what also attracted my attention there were poplar trees growing there, almost unchanged, since the Nazi times, unlike many other structures demolished after 1945 and then rebuilt - already as a part of the newly made memory site.
+The inner urge to reflect, contact and interact with the nature of the places of traumatic past brought me to eventually visit 19 of them (in Germany, Austria, Poland, Italy, Lithuania, the Netherlands and Montenegro), collecting information about these countries' memorial politics, sometimes contacting activists or the dwellers of the neighbouring towns.

-Visiting memorial camps and recalling the sites of mass executions across Europe, I question temporal and spatial representation of traumatic pasts focusing on the role of nature - as a witness, victim and hostage of violence committed in the 20th century.
-So far, little has been written about the ecology of memorial sites.
+Visiting memorial camps and recalling the sites of mass executions across Europe, I started questioning temporal and spatial representation of traumatic pasts focusing on the role of nature - as a witness, victim and hostage of violence committed in the 20th century.
+So far, not so much has been written about the ecology of memorial sites.
 Neither is nature frequently granted a memory of its own, whether symbolic or physical.
-But the neglect of history demands that we rethink anthropocentric memory and put nature — as an agent capable of remembering — into the centre of our reflections.
-My research aims to learn about and from nature to resist social acceleration, ruinous non-synchronous perception of time as well as memory commodification and instrumentalisation.
+But the neglect of history demands that we rethink anthropocentric memory and put nature - as an agent capable of remembering - into the centre of our reflections.
+My research aims to learn about and from nature to resist social acceleration, ruinous non-synchronous perception of time as well as memory commodification and instrumentalisation."

 In 2022-2025 I had an honor to talk about Memory Landscapes showing my works during lectures, workshops, and exhibitions on a number of wonderful occasions, including: